oasis-open/cti-documentation/stix/intro.md

 ## STIX 2 Objects
 STIX Objects categorize each piece of information with specific attributes to be populated.
 Chaining multiple objects together through relationships allow for easy or complex representations of CTI.
 Below is a list of what can be represented through STIX.
+More detail and visual representations can be found [here.]({{ site.baseurl }}/examples/visualized-sdo-relationships)

 #### STIX 2 defines twelve STIX Domain Objects (SDOs):